-With our tailor made tour to the Imperial cities of Morocco you will discover Casablanca, setting of the movie classic, before heading to Morocco's capital.
-From the busy streets of Rabat you will continue to the blue and whitewashed buildings of Chefchaouen before heading to Fez and from there to Marrakech.
+With our tailor-made tour to the Imperial cities of Morocco, you will discover Casablanca, the setting of the movie classic, before heading to Morocco's capital.
+From the busy streets of Rabat, you will continue to the blue and whitewashed buildings of Chefchaouen before heading to Fez and from there to Marrakech.

 The oldest of Morocco’s four imperial capitals and the most complete medieval city of the Arab world, Fez stimulates all the senses: a barrage of haunting and beautiful sounds, infinite visual details and unfiltered odours.

 It has the French-built Ville Nouvelle of other Moroccan cities, but nearly a quarter of Fez’s one-million-plus inhabitants continue to live in the extraordinary Medina-city of Fez el Bali, which owes little to the West besides electricity and tourists.
 More than any other city in Morocco, the old town seems suspended in time somewhere between the Middle Ages and the modern world.

 Having crossed Morocco to stand at the edge of the Sahara, you can hardly leave without hopping onto a camel and heading off into the sand dunes.
 Camel rides range from a one- to two-hour lollop over the crescents to catch the sunrise or sunset to a fifteen-night expedition deep into the desert.

 Most people opt for an overnight stay at a Berber camp where you’ll enjoy the clearest of night skies and a memorable sunrise the following day .
 A cameleer, meals, tea and blankets are included in the price, but it’s advisable to bring extra clothes and a sleeping bag, as nights can get excruciatingly cold.